lburzak/Journow/README.md

 ## Running
 JRE 11 or newer is required to properly run the application.

-The easiest way to run Journow is to use `run` task:
+The easiest way to run JourNow is to use `run` task:
 ```
 ./gradlew run
 ```